Stabat Mater (Vivaldi)

 Manuscript of Stabat Mater in the Royal Library of Turin.

 Stabat Mater for solo alto and orchestra, RV 621, is a composition by the Italian baroque composer Antonio Vivaldi on one of the Sorrows of Mary.
 It was premiered in Brescia in 1712.

 Instrumentation

 The work is scored for violins I & II, violas, solo alto or countertenor and basso continuo.

 Movements

-Vivaldi's Stabat Mater only uses the first ten stanzas of the hymn.
+Vivaldi's setting of the Stabat Mater only uses the first ten stanzas of the hymn.
 The music is keyed in F minor, and is generally slow and melancholy, with allegro only being used once in the Amen, and all the other movements not going faster than andante.
 Movements 4, 5, and 6 are identical to the first three musically.

 The composition is structured into nine movements as follows: